Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-faq.md

-# Adobe Experience Platform Edge Identity
-The Adobe Experience Platform Edge Identity mobile extension enables identity management from your mobile app when using the [Adobe Experience Platform](https://aep-sdks.gitbook.io/docs/v/AEP-Edge-Docs/using-mobile-extensions/mobile-core) and the [Edge Network extension](https://aep-sdks.gitbook.io/docs/v/AEP-Edge-Docs/using-mobile-extensions/adobe-edge).

-## Configure the Adobe Experience Platform Edge Identity extension in Experience Platform Launch

-1. In Experience Platform Launch, in your mobile property, click the **Extensions** tab.
-2. On the **Catalog** tab, locate or search for the **Edge Identity** extension, and click **Install**.
-3. There are no configuration settings for **Edge Identity**.
-4. Click **Save**.
-5. Follow the publishing process to update SDK configuration.

-## Add the AEP Edge Identity extension to your app
+# Frequently Asked Questions

+## Q: I am using AEP Edge and Adobe Solutions extensions, which Identity Extension should I install and register?
+### A: Both.
+When using both Adobe Experience Platform Edge and Adobe Solutions extensions, both Edge Identity and Identity direct extensions can be registered with the Mobile SDK at the same time.

-### Download and import the Edge Identity extension
+### Download and import the Identity and Edge Identity extensions
 {% hint style="info" %}
-The following instructions are for configuring an application with Edge Identity.
-If an application will include both Identity and Edge Identity extensions, follow the instructions outlined in the [FAQ](./edge-identity-faq#download-and-import-the-identity-and-edge-identity-extensions).
+The following instructions are for configuring an application with both Identity and Edge Identity extensions.
+If an application will include only the Edge Identity extension, follow the instructions [here](./README#download-and-import-the-edge-identity-extension).
+{% tabs %}

 {% tabs %}
 {% tab title="Android" %}
 ### Java